philsturgeon/phil.tech/_posts/2011-05-12-travlrapp-an-app-for-backpackers-and-web-nomads.markdown

 Why do something cool if you can't show it off?
 That seems to be the point of most new social media websites and it's a pretty valid motive.
 This is a little more cool than telling everybody you've gone for a run, had a coffee or...
 GONE TO WORK! \*shockedface\* </gowalladig>

-I've created a really simple embedable version so trips can be shared:
+I've created a really simple embeddable version so trips can be shared:

 <iframe border="0" height="500" src="http://travlrapp.com/philsturgeon/usa-canada-2011?mode=embed" width="860"></iframe>